 In many communities, all vehicles must be licensed and able to operate in order to be parked at the property.
 Any other vehicles are subject to being towed.
 Some local zoning codes limit the number of vehicles that can be parked at a property as well.
 Tenants should pay particular attention to the rules outlined by the landlord regarding parking to avoid the cost and inconvenience of having a vehicle towed.

 Landlord’s Right to Show Unit

 A rental property owner may have an interest in selling his or her investment to another party.
-Often times, the interested buyer will want to inspect all the units in the building and the exterior of the property.
-Most leases give the landlord the right to show the unit or enter the unit with a 24 hour notice to show it to a buyer or prospective tenant.
+Often times, the interested buyer will want to inspect all of the units in the building and the exterior of the property.
+Most leases give the landlord the right to show the unit or enter the unit with a 24-hour notice to show it to a buyer or prospective tenant.
 The landlord can show the exterior of the property at any time.

 Reasons for Eviction

 There are several reasons enabled by law for evictions.
 Here is a short summary: